darrenfu/db-readings/README.md

 # Readings in Databases

 A list of papers essential to understanding latest database development and building new database systems.
 The list is curated and maintained by Darren Fu (@darrenfu).
-If you think a paper should be part of this list, please submit a pull request.
-It might take a while since I need to go over the paper.
+If you want to contribute a paper review to this list, please submit a pull request.

 ## <a name='TOC'>Table of Contents</a>